Abega1642/on-the-construction-of-real-numbers/README.md

 To verify the accuracy of the sequence, we compare our results with high-precision values from reliable external sources.

-All test data used in this repository come from trusted mathematical sources,
+All test data used in this repository come from trusted mathematical sources:
-including:

 - NASA's _Astronomy Picture of the Day_ (APOD) numerical data repository
-- The University of Arizona’s _Mathematical Constants_ database

 Here are the data files and their sources: